 Fuel is unavailable for sale in Barunga - make sure you fill up your tank in Katherine before you head onto Central Arnhem Road.

-Fuel is available 24 hours a day at Beswick Community, 30km west from Barunga on sealed road.
+Fuel is available 24 hours a day at Beswick Community, 30km along from Barunga on Central Arnhem Road.

 Festival gates open at 10am on Friday the 8th and close on Monday the 12th of June.

 shuttle with Bohdi Bus

 Bodhi Bus runs a service from Katherine to Gapuwiyak that stops in Barunga on Saturday mornings.
 Check their website for availability and bookings.

 Make your way to the sandstone country of Nitmiluk National Park and explore the 13 stunning gorges on foot, by canoe, boat or helicopter.